mo-martin/wandisco-documentation/docs/quickstarts/hdp-adlsg2.md

 ---
-id: adlsg1-adlsg2
+id: hdp-adlsg2
-title: ADLS Gen1 to ADLS Gen2
+title: Hortonworks (HDP) to ADLS Gen2
-sidebar_label: ADLS Gen1 to ADLS Gen2
+sidebar_label: Hortonworks (HDP) to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to connect to ADLS Gen1 storage and ADLS Gen2 storage.
+Use this quickstart if you want to configure Fusion to connect to Hortonworks (HDP) and ADLS Gen2 storage.

 ## Prerequisites

 * Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7).
 * Docker (v19.03.3 or higher), Docker Compose (v1.24.1 or higher), and Git installed on instance.
+* Administrator credentials for the HDP Ambari Manager.
+* Network connectivity to the Ambari Manager.
-* Credentials for accessing the Data Lake Storage Gen1 and Data Lake Storage Gen2.
+* Credentials for accessing the Data Lake Storage Gen2.
-* Network connectivity between Azure VM and Data Lake Storage Gen1/Gen2.
+* Network connectivity to the Data Lake Storage Gen2.

 ## Guidance